 - The USDA and FDA recommend cooking beef to an internal temperature of 145°F. I prefer a medium-rare.
 Use a reliable thermometer like this ThermoWorks Thermapen ONE for perfect results.

-For an exceptional prime rib, check out Snake River Farms.
+For exceptional prime rib, check out Snake River Farms prime rib.
 They have a great selection of high-quality beef, perfect for any occasion.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.